SManAT/IT-School-Admin/MySQL/README.md

 ## MySQL
+It is written in Python, and just executes Powershell Scripts on the fly.

+First of all you had to install **Python** and all needed **Python modules**.
+After the Installation of Python, open a console in the this directory and run  `pip install .` Now we are ready to go!

 It works with MySQL 5.7>.
 The **Username** and **Password** for mysql ares stored in `mysql.cnf`.
 Be sure to give `mysql.cnf` 400 rights, because there is listed a cleartext password!